 Do Your Muster Drill Early

 Veteran cruisers know that the cruise ship's security briefing can often be the most frustrating part of the sailing.
 However, one of the recent changes makes the muster drill easier to do.
-On Royal Caribbean, you'll need to watch a security video on the app, listen to the sound of the emergency horn, and then visit your assembly station to check in.
+On Royal Caribbean, you'll need to watch a security video on the app, listen to the emergency horn sound, and then visit your assembly station to check in.

 Unlike in past years, there isn't a dedicated time to check in for the muster drill.
-However, it will need to be done before the ship departs.
+However, it must be done before the ship departs.
 We recommend that you go to your muster station as soon as possible after boarding so that you can check it off your list and have time to enjoy exploring the ship.

 Unpack For Your Royal Caribbean Cruise